sunfounder/pironman5/docs/source/what_do_we_need.rst

 * HDMI Cable

     The Raspberry Pi 5's HDMI ports have been adapted to standard HDMI Type A interfaces via a USB HDMI adapter.
-Therefore, a standard HDMI to HDMI cable is needed to connect the Pironman 5 to a display.
+Therefore, a standard HDMI to HDMI cable is needed to connect the |link_pironman5| to a display.

 * Mouse & Keyboard

-    Any USB port on the Pironman 5 can be used to connect a wired keyboard and mouse, or a USB Bluetooth receiver for wireless peripherals.
+    Any USB port on the |link_pironman5| can be used to connect a wired keyboard and mouse, or a USB Bluetooth receiver for wireless peripherals.